xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

     Func<TSource, IObservable<TDelay>> delayDurationSelector);
 ```

-Another overload also exists whereby you can omit the subscriptionDelay, which is used to delay the subscription to the source observable.
+Another overload also exists whereby you can omit the `subscriptionDelay`, which is used to delay the subscription to the source observable.

 In the next example, you create an observable of integers, and use each integer to determine the delay duration for each notification.
 These integers can be the request's priority in your application or the requested handling time of your application user: